phiiil/unifi/README.md

 # Minimum Viable Product
 The aim to deliver a first version which is both usable and provide a minimal functionality.
 The first version will be composed of:

-- A front end for user to deposit funds
+- A front end for user to deposit funds (ETH and USDC for the MVP)
     - support depositing/withdrawing ETH and an ERC20 token
     - support depositing/withdrawing any two ERC20 tokens
     - approve individual ERC20 token; then deposit;